 Patients present with extreme dyspnea, restlessness, and anxiety with a sense of suffocation.
 Cough producing blood-tinged sputum, pallor, cyanosis, and marked diaphoresis are common; some patients froth at the mouth.
 Frank hemoptysis is uncommon.
-The pulse is rapid and low volume, and BP is variable.
+The pulse is rapid and low volume, and blood pressure (BP) is variable.
 Marked hypertension indicates significant cardiac reserve; hypotension with systolic BP < 100 mg Hg is ominous.
 Inspiratory fine crackles are widely dispersed anteriorly and posteriorly over both lung fields.
 Marked wheezing (cardiac asthma) may occur.
 Noisy respiratory efforts often make cardiac auscultation difficult; a summation gallop—merger of 3rd (S3) and 4th (S4) heart sounds—may be present.
 Signs of right ventricular (RV) failure (eg, neck vein distention, peripheral edema) may be present.